h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 The above pre-trained ImagNet Models (CNN architectures), also know as Convolutional Neural Networks, have been pre-trained on the ImageNet dataset.

 ImageNet is a project that aims to label and categorize images into almost 22,000 separate object categories.
 Through the categorization and labeling of images, ImageNet hopes to make the ImageNet dataset a useful resource for educators, students, and the mission of computer vision research.
 In the world of deep learning and Convolutional Neural Networks, people often refer to the **ImageNet Large Scale Visual Recognition Challenge** when the term "ImageNet" is mentioned.
 "The goal of this image classification challenge is to train a model that can correctly classify an input image into 1,000 separate object categories.
 Models are trained on ~1.2 million training images with another 50,000 images for validation and 100,000 images for testing.
 These 1,000 image categories represent object classes that we encounter in our day-to-day lives, such as species of dogs, cats, various household objects, vehicle types, and much more."

 The ImageNet challenge is now leading in the realm of image classification.
 This challenge has been dominated by **Convolutional Neural Networks** and **deep learning techniques**.
 Right now, several networks exist that represent some of the highest performing  **Convolutional Neural Networks** on the **ImageNet challenge**.
-These networks also demonstrate a strong ability to generalize to images outside the ImageNet dataset via transfer learning, such as feature extraction and fine-tuning.
+These networks also demonstrate a strong ability to generalize images outside the ImageNet dataset via transfer learning, such as feature extraction and fine-tuning.
 That is why Driverless AI can use the mentioned **network architectures** above because of their fine-tuning and feature extraction ability.

 2. ***Classify your problem according to the Size-Similarity Matrix***

 In the following image, you have 'The Matrix' that controls your choices regarding classifying your problem according to the Size-Similarity Matrix.

-> This matrix classifies your computer vision problem considering [your dataset's size] and its similarity to the dataset in which your pre-trained model was trained.
+This matrix classifies your computer vision problem considering [your dataset's size] and its similarity to the dataset in which your pre-trained model was trained.
 [Note that] as a rule of thumb, [a dataset is small if it has less than 1000 images per class].
 Regarding dataset similarity, common sense should prevail.
 For example, if your task is to identify cats and dogs, ImageNet (an image database) would be a similar dataset because it has images of cats and dogs.
 However, if your task is to identify cancer cells, ImageNet can't be considered a similar dataset.

 <p align="center">